CASFRI/CASFRI/README.md

 * Shapefile
 * Arc/Info Binary Coverage

-Arc/Info E00 files are not currently supported in GDAL/OGR.
-Source tables in this format should be converted into a supported format before loading (e.g. a file geodatabase).
+Arc/Info E00 files are not currently well supported by GDAL/OGR.
+Source tables in this format should be converted into a supported format using another software package before loading (e.g. to a file geodatabase).

 ### Projection
 All source tables are transformed to the Canada Albers Equal Area Conic projection during loading.